chessmasterhong/impact-atmosphere/README.md

 ## Bugs and Known Issues

-* Day/Night Cycle System
+* General
     * Plugin may not have correct calculations for other time zones.
 Current calculations assume Eastern Standard Time (UTC-0500) and Eastern Daylight Time (UTC-0400).
     * Plugin breaks (fails in its computations) when the latitude becomes too large (as it approaches the North and South Poles, specifically around the Arctic and Antarctic Circles).
+* Day/Night Cycle System
+    * *(none at the moment)*
 * Seasonal Cycle System
-    * (none at the moment)
+    * *(none at the moment)*
 * Weather System
-    * The current method of generating fog is *very* slow and is considered experimental.
+    * Current method of generating fog is *very* slow and is considered experimental.

 ## TODO

+* General
     * Fix calculations and add support for arbitrary timezones.
     * Fix calculations and add support for arbitrary latitudes.
+* Day/Night Cycle System
     * Compute sunrise and sunset duration based on season and geographical coordinates.
     * Improve accuracy of ambient brightness and colors during sunrise and sunset.
 Current calculations assume linear brightness relative to sunrise/sunset duration.
 (Maybe consider looking at [Rayleigh scattering](http://en.wikipedia.org/wiki/Rayleigh_scattering) and [Mie scattering](http://en.wikipedia.org/wiki/Mie_scattering)?).
+* Seasonal Cycle System
+    * Account for polar days and polar nights as latitude approaches North and South Poles.
+* Weather System
+    * Additional weather conditions (hail, sleet, cloudy, lightning).
     * Improve method to generate fog faster.

 ## Credits